With court decisions happening all the time, the law changes in the blink of an eye.

 In arbitrated cases, both the employee and the employer are limited in terms of how much information they can bring to the table to support their case.
 Further, it should be noted that one of the biggest differences is that you cannot appeal an arbitration decision – what the arbitrator decides goes!
 Additional advantages to arbitration include less formality than a traditional court case and are generally wrapped up sooner, with a decision usually coming down within weeks of a trial, as opposed to years for traditional court proceedings.

-While employees can sometimes be wary of such agreements – largely due to a perception that they are signing away ALL rights to legal due process – you can reassure them that it also covers their interests and if they choose to pursue legal action, as mentioned above, it will be much less formal and costly.
+While employees can sometimes be wary of such agreements – largely due to a perception that they are signing away ALL rights to legal due process – you can reassure them that it also covers their interests and if they choose to pursue legal action, it will be much less formal and costly.
 Further, they should know that they can still file complaints with government agencies, such as the federal Equal Employment Opportunity Commission (EEOC) should they require additional support.

 What do you do if your employee sees the agreement and chooses not to sign?
 Well, the good news is that you as a business owner do have the law on your side: you can rescind a job offer or terminate an at-will employee without recourse.
 If it is, however, a particularly sought after or invaluable employee, you can enter into a period of negotiation until you reach an agreement that appears mutually beneficial.